clien007/sample-work/README.md

 ## **Current State of Application**

 This is a simple application that allows frontend users to choose an event and select a date and time to book the event.
-No login or authentication is required.

 This application is a very simple version of something like Calendly, Cal.com, or Acuity.